Jomoartz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Group: no permission at all
 Other users: all the permissions
 9-John_Doe:this is a script that sets the mode of the file hello to this:
+10-mirror_permissions: This is a script that sets the mode of the file hello the same as olleh’s mode.